Back Side of the Moon - Pink Floyd x Sailor Moon

 Bonus: Face and Hand Fixing

 I was happy with most of the generated image, but wanted to replace only the faces and arms.
-This was achieved with the use of inpainting (i.e. generating new imagery in selected areas of an existing image).
+This was achieved through inpainting (i.e., generating new imagery in selected areas of an existing image).

-To automatically determine the location of faces and fingers for masking, I used Bounding Box Detectors (BBOX).
-BBOX automatically determines the location of faces and fingers, masks out those areas, and generates new imagery in only the masked locations:
+To automatically determine the locations of faces and fingers for masking, I used Bounding Box Detectors (BBOX).
+The BBOX detectors identified those regions, and the associated detailer nodes generated new imagery only within them:

 The Result